NSBum/ru_pos_mining/README.md

 _N.B.
 This project is a work-in-progress._

 The project has a goal of extracting grammatical information, chiefly inflected forms of Russian words.
 I wrote this as part of a larger effort to build up my own database of linguistic data on the Russian language that currently resides in a variety of locations online.
+The application extracts grammatical data, chiefly inflections from the [Russian Wiktionary page](https://ru.wiktionary.org) for provided words.

 ## Parts of speech